 Doctors base the diagnosis on symptoms.

-Oxygen (given by a face mask) or drugs are needed to treat headaches.
+Oxygen (given by a face mask) or medications are needed to treat headaches.

-Most people with cluster headaches need to take drugs to prevent attacks from recurring.
+Most people with cluster headaches need to take medications to prevent attacks from recurring.

 (See also Overview of Headache Overview of Headache A headache is pain in any part of the head, including the scalp, upper neck, face, and interior of the head.
 Headaches are one of the most common reasons people visit a doctor.
 Headaches interfere... read more .)